CU-BDA-2022/LabResources/GitHubPATs.md

   * Set an expiration date after the end of the course (e.g., in July).
   * For scope/permissions, make sure to select **repo** (which will select all the options in the repo group).
 You may select other options as you see fit, e.g., if you want to create a token that you'll use for other activities besides maintaining your BDA repo.
   * Generate the token.
 GitHub will display the token, a long, random-looking string.
-* **Copy the token, and treat it just like you'd treat any other password.** Keep it secure, and keep it secret.
+* **Copy the token, and treat it just like you'd treat an important password.** Keep it secure, and keep it secret.
   * If you use a password manager, use it to store your PAT just like you'd store any other password (use your GitHub username as the username associated with the PAT).
   * If you don't use a password manager, consider investing time in setting one up.
 Cornell provides free LastPass enterprise accounts to students: [Secure Password Management | IT@Cornell](https://it.cornell.edu/password-mgmt).